 Stair bracket molding turns any staircase into a showpiece.
 You can find premade brackets in wood or lightweight urethane for $10 to $25 each.
 Measure to make sure the bracket isn’t thicker than the scotia molding — the small piece of trim that goes under the stair tread (in this picture, it’s the same color as the tread).

-Architectural Details Add Verve and ValueA-Door-Able Hinge Pins
+Small Architectural Details With Huge ImpactA-Door-Able Hinge Pins

 These tiny toppers come in pewter, bronze, and brass and attach to a door hinge pin with magnets.
 Lots of designs, including animals, figures, and decorative touches such as hearts.
 Prices run from $10 to $16.